-BACB requirements, deadlines, procedures, and fees may not be appealed.
-Do not submit an appeal in order to request information about a denied application; you will receive detailed information (i.e., reasons for the denial, steps that need to be taken to correct any deficiencies) at the time of the denial.
+BACB standards, requirements, deadlines, procedures, and fees may not be appealed.
+Do not submit an appeal in order to request information about a denied application; you will receive detailed information (i.e., reasons for the application denial, steps that must be taken to correct any deficiencies) at the time of the denial.
+To request information about a denied application, please use the Contact Us Form.
+If you have an active application and must submit additional or corrected documentation, please follow the instructions in your application determination.

-How to appeal: You must file a written request for appeal within 30 days of the date of the decision being appealed by completing the Administrative Appeal Request Form.
+How to appeal: You must file a written request for an appeal within 30 days of the determination by completing the Administrative Appeal Request Form.
+You must include evidence with your submission to support your appeal request.